 Stakeholders are the people who have an actual stake in the outcome of the project.
 They can be internal to the project (think marketing, IT, and other departments), but also external to the project (suppliers, investors, partners, etc.).
 PMs work with stakeholder groups to make sure they are aware of project developments and are a part of the decision making process when necessary.

-Educating yourself on project management is the first step in defining what your organization needs in terms of the role, process, and everything else wrapped up in PM.
+Educating yourself on project management is the first step in defining what your organization needs.
 The best job you can do is take this information and adapt it to your situation.
 One way to ensure you’re headed in the right direction is to ask yourself these questions:

 There are tons of questions you could ask, but give these a shot.
 Or, even better, talk to a project manager who can help you to determine the right path for your organization.

 Read the next chapter on project management methodologies.